JarredStanford/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Two parts of Express I did not know about before this week:
+  (I didn't know anything about express before this week.)
+1. Extremely lightweight but easy to add more function through middleware (extensible) 2.
+Express is just simplifying things we can already do in Node with many less lines/repetition.

 - [ ] Describe Middleware?

+  A function or set of functions that execute in the order they are introduced into the code.
+There are three types of express middleware:

+  1. Built-in (prepackaged with express and just needs to be called in the code, i.e. express.json.)
+  2. Third Party (modules that we install to help express, i.e helmet.)
+  3. Custom (functions written by the developer, i.e validation functions for requests or logger.)

 - [ ] Describe a Resource?

+  A resource is the database our app uses to function.
+In this project both actions and projects are resources.
+Each resource should have it's own URL and all interaction with it is done through that URL.
+Resources can have multiple endpoints.

 - [ ] What can the API return to help clients know if a request was successful?

+  The API returns a server status depending on the success or failure of the request.
+A server can send back a 200 status that confirms success.
+You can also include a message with your 200.
+A server can also use a 204 to confirm success but you cannot include a message with it.

+  A 404 error will tell the user that the server could not be contacted successfully.
+A 500 error can return an error message as well as confirming failure.

 - [ ] How can we partition our application into sub-applications?

+  We partition our application into sub-applications using routes similar to React.
+We tell the API to run different sub-apps based on the route used in the endpoint.
+In this project we use /api/projects and /api/actions to split our app into project and action subapps.

 ## Project Setup